-If a student wishes to return to the University after a conduct suspension, a student should contact the Dean of Students' office to schedule a meeting with the Assistant Dean of Students.
-The Assistant Dean can be reached by calling (802) 656-3380.
+Students wishing to return to the University after a conduct suspension, should contact the Dean of Students' office at (802) 656-3380 to schedule a meeting with the Assistant Dean of Students.

-A student wishing to enroll as an undergraduate who has never been admitted as a degree-seeking student should visit the Admissions website for more information.
+Students wishing to enroll as an undergraduate who have never been admitted as a degree-seeking student should visit the Admissions website for more information.